Understanding the foreclosure process in AL is an important part of navigating your own home foreclosure.

 Sometimes, if the sale of the property at auction isn’t enough to pay off the loan, a deficiency judgment can be issued against the borrower.

 A deficiency judgement is where the bank gets a judgement against you, the borrower, for the remaining funds owed to the bank on the loan amount after the foreclosure sale.

 Some states limit the amount owed in a deficiency judgment to the fair value of the property at the time of sale, while other states will allow the full loan amount to be assessed against the borrower.

 Here’s a great resource that lists the state by state deficiency judgement laws, since every state is different.

 Generally, it’s best to avoid a foreclosure auction.
-Instead, call up the bank, or work with a reputable real estate firm like us at Yellowhammer Investment Group to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
+Instead, call up the bank, or work with a reputable real estate firm like us at Yellowhammer Investment Group, LLC to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.